Anti-Masonry: Nazi Germany and occupied Europe

 On August 8, 1935, as Führer and Chancellor, Adolf Hitler announced in the Nazi Party newspaper, Völkischer Beobachter, the final dissolution of all Masonic Lodges in Germany.
 The article accused a conspiracy of the Fraternity and World Jewry of seeking to create a World Republic.
 In 1937 Joseph Goebbels inaugurated an "Anti-Masonic Exposition" to display objects seized by the state.
 The Ministry of Defence forbade officers from becoming Freemasons, with officers who remained as Masons being sidelined.

 During the war, Freemasonry was banned by edict in all countries that were either allied with the Nazis or under Nazi control, including Norway and France.
 Anti-Masonic exhibitions were held in many occupied countries.
 Field-Marshal Friedrich Paulus was denounced as a "High-grade Freemason" when he surrendered to the Soviet Union in 1943.

 In 1943, the Propaganda Abteilung, a delegation of Nazi Germany's propaganda ministry within occupied France, commissioned the propaganda film Forces occultes.
 The film virulently denounces Freemasonry, parliamentarianism and Jews as part of Vichy's drive against them and seeks to prove a Jewish-Masonic plot.
-The Freemasons was accused of conspiring with Jews and Anglo-American nations to encourage France into a war with Germany.
+The Freemasons were accused of conspiring with Jews and Anglo-American nations to encourage France into a war with Germany.

 The preserved records of the RSHA—i.e., Reichssicherheitshauptamt or the Office of the High Command of Security Service, which pursued the racial objectives of the SS through the Race and Resettlement Office—document the persecution of Freemasons.
 The number of Freemasons from Nazi occupied countries who were killed is not accurately known, but it is estimated that between 80,000 and 200,000 Freemasons were murdered under the Nazi regime.
 The Government of the United Kingdom established Holocaust Memorial Day to recognise all groups who were targets of the Nazi regime, and counter Holocaust denial.
 Freemasons are listed as being among those who were targeted.